kekse1/count.php/README.md

 They get automatically loaded, and reside beneath the other counter files.

-Hosts with their own configuration overwrites are marked with an integer on the right of the `--values/-v` table in [CLI](#cli-mode), which indicates how many settings are being overwritten by this file, per host (checked before).
+Hosts with their own configuration overwrites are marked with an integer on the right of the `--values | -v` table in [CLI](#cli-mode), which indicates how many settings are being overwritten by this file, per host (checked before).
 If it's not prefixed by a `+` and instead theres a single `x`, the config file couldn't be read in or parsed to an (associative) array.. in this case please check the file for this host!